cobuildlab/cobuildlab-web/src/pages/development-blog/conventions-to-create-a-react-application.md

 ## General Rules:
 - For React Components file names, use <Entity Name><Purpose><Object Type>.
 Example: `UserCreateView.js`, `TaskEditView.js`, `CompanyMembersListComponent.js`
 - For non React Components file names, use <entity-name>-<object-type>.
 Example: `user-actions.js`, `user-store.js`, `company-permissions.js`
-- For Module names follow file name convetions separating words using the hyppen `-`
+- For Module names follow file name conventions separating words using the hyphen `-`
 - Don't use short or ambiguous names like: `q`, `search`, `getById`, `Member`, be specific
 - A filename must always be exact to its default export
 - Acronyms and initialisms should always be all uppercase or all lowercase.
 [Reference](https://github.com/airbnb/javascript#naming--Acronyms-and-Initialisms)